yilinglu/blu/README.md

 bind() accepts multiple optional argumnets after the first argument, all of which will be prepended to the list of arguments provided to the new bound function.

-bind() is a mechanism of "hard binding" a function to its `this` keyword.
+bind() is a mechanism of "hard binding" an object to a function's `this` keyword.

 ### apply() & call()
 apply() and call() both invoke a function with `this` being explicitly bound